David Shurtleff, Ph.D.

 Acting Chief, Pain and Integrative Neuroscience Branch

-Dr. Shurtleff’s career at the NIH has focused on providing leadership and fostering an extensive research portfolio in the basic behavioral and neurosciences—cognitive studies, behavioral economics, decision theory, and risk-taking—and a broad spectrum of research that has contributed to cutting-edge research related to drug abuse, addiction, and their treatment.
-Dr. Shurtleff came to NCCIH from the National Institute on Drug Abuse (NIDA), where he served as the Acting Deputy Director.
+Dr. Shurtleff’s career at NIH has focused on providing leadership and fostering an extensive research portfolio in the basic behavioral and neurosciences—cognitive studies, behavioral economics, decision theory, and risk-taking—and a broad spectrum of research that has contributed to cutting-edge research related to drug abuse, addiction, and their treatment.
+Dr. Shurtleff came to NCCIH from the National Institute on Drug Abuse (NIDA), where he served as the acting deputy director.
 At NIDA, he helped develop, implement, and manage the Institute’s broad grant portfolio covering basic cellular, molecular, and systems neurobiology as well as behavior, treatment, medication development, clinical neuroscience, clinical trials, prevention, and health services research.

 Prior to joining NIDA, Dr. Shurtleff was a research psychologist at the Naval Medical Research Institute in Bethesda, Maryland, where he conducted basic behavioral, electrophysiological, cognitive, and field research on a variety of issues related to cognitive performance, environmental stress, and peripheral neuropathy.
 He also served as a research fellow at the Walter Reed Army Institute of Research in the Department of Medical Neurosciences.